 In 1995 Ono had not released an album in nearly a decade.
 The favorable response to Rykodisc’s 1992 Onobox CD retrospective collection encouraged Yoko to reactivate her musical career.
 The times were starting to catch up with her.
 After her 1995 album Rising and a successful tour with her band Ima (with son Sean on guitar), Ono’s music was appreciated by a completely new, young and curious audience.
 This lead to Rykodisc’s release of eleven Yoko Ono albums on CD in 1997, with bonus tracks.

 The latest Secretly Canadian / Chimera series (on CD or white vinyl) is a collector’s dream, with beautiful booklets and rare photos.
+It is SO COOL that the Apple Records labels are replaced with grapefruits (in honor of Yoko’s 1964 book of instructions called Grapefruit)!!
 All the bonus tracks are the same as those on the Ryko reissues.
 The remixes were supervised by Sean.
 The amazing sound quality and breadth of his mother’s revolutionary recordings are rectified.
 Yoko had the best session musicians in the biz backing her, due to her obvious connections!
 Guest artists include Mick Jagger, Ringo Starr, Eric Clapton, Ornette Coleman and of course John Lennon.